tjheffner/jekyll-portfolio/readme.md

 *** TO DO ***
-- reorder projects on homepage
+- reorder projects on homepage [can't randomize bc github pages doesn't allow custom plugins]
-- slideshow / side scroll functionality for double scribble
 - add rock paper scissors project [php having issues with jekyll]
-- cajon project?
-- epifoodus, but not until i make the changes i want -- possible reboot/refactoring
+- epifoodus, but not until things are fixed
+  -- possible reboot/refactoring
 - additional blog post explaining construction
 - update about page
 - blog posts whenever~! about anything~!
 - tweak styling here and there
-- test with github pages for hosting [see if local hosted projects still function!!!!]